JB395/Bits-to-Target-and-Difficulty/README.md

 ### pruneblockchain

 Prune the blockchain up to a given block.
-Pruning removes spent transitions to reduce the storage size for the blockchain.
+Pruning removes spent transactions to reduce the storage size for the blockchain.
 Returns the last block pruned.
 The wallet must be launched in prune mode with disk working space reserved, at least 550 MB, here with 2 GB of working space:

 ```
 qtum-qt.exe -prune=2000
 ```

 Then you can give the command